isaacfediw/Hackathon-2025/README.md

 ## Our Project Idea
 Often, I have been up in my room when my wifi bugs out and stops working.
 The only way to fix it?
 Going all the way downstairs and resetting it.
-This project allows you to reset your wifi with the press of a button.
+This project allows you to *wirelessly* reset your wifi with the press of a button.

 ## How it Works
 It uses two ESP32s which communicate with each other using the "espnow" protocol.